LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 - *A new start state, which is also an accept state*
 - *All the accept states from the old NFA*
 - *All the rules from the old NFA*
-- *Some extra free moves to connect each of the old NFA’s accept states to its old start state*
+- *Some extra free moves to connect each of the old NFA's accept states to its old start state*
 - *Another extra free move to connect the new start state to the old start state* - page 101